kevinveenbirkenbach/cleanup-failed-backups/README.md

 **Repository:** https://github.com/kevinveenbirkenbach/cleanup-failed-backups

 `cleanback` validates and (optionally) cleans up **failed Docker backup directories**.
-It scans backup folders under `/Backups`, uses :contentReference[oaicite:0]{index=0} to validate each subdirectory, and lets you delete the ones that fail validation.
+It scans backup folders under a configurable backups root (e.g. `/Backups`), uses `dirval` to validate each subdirectory, and lets you delete the ones that fail validation.

 Validation runs **in parallel** for performance; deletions are controlled and can be **interactive** or **fully automatic**.